furlongm/patchman/INSTALL.md

 The database can also be configured if mysql or postgresql are preferred over sqlite.

+The `patchman-manage` command should be used instead of `./manage.py` if patchman is installed via from packages.

 ## Configure Database

 ### sqlite

-The default database is sqlite.
+The default database backend is sqlite.
+However, this is not recommended for production deployments.
+MySQL or PostgreSQL are better choices.

 ### MySQL

-1. To configure the mysql backend:
+1. To configure the mysql database backend:

 Make sure mysql-server and the python mysql bindings are installed: